 When is the last time you stopped to consider your habits?
 Change is a great opportunity to consider your habits.
 We recently returned from a month long stay in Germany.
 It was a great trip and I could easily write several blogs about the horses seen, people met, and...read more

 I feel a little (just a little) guilty for writing this but…my absence from the internet has been a little bit fun.
-I did not intend or expect to be this ‘off-line’ while here in Germany but things have just seemed to work out to be that way.
-The unintentional side...read more
+I did not intend or expect to be this ‘off-line’ while here in Germany but things have just seemed to work out to be that...read more

 Welcome to my blog page!
 It is my goal to help you to understand your horse, overcome your fears and reach for your dreams.
 To help accomplish this I write this blog with the goal of educating and inspiring people to see what is possible with their horses.

 With almost 1,000 blog posts written you may want to begin by either; reading the following popular blogs, scroll down to read the most recent blogs or click on the search button in the top right and type in your key words.